All Episodes

 The thoughts we're having here.

-I'm Eric Erikson.
+I'm Eric Erickson.

 This is the Rush Limbaugh show, although he can't be proud of that right now.

-I honestly I'm still struggling with what else there could be that you people need to know after that egg story.
+I honestly, I'm still struggling with what else there could be that you people need to know after that egg story.

-I I'm I you know, Snerdley did ask, I mean, during break, would I rather go see that or the ballet?
+I'm, I, you know, Snerdley did ask, I mean, during break, would I rather go see that or the ballet?

 And that's a tough one.

-I I'm I'm thinking egg art.
+I'm thinking egg art.

-I I that's I'm thinking that.
+I'm thinking that.

-Next it'll be Mr. Potato Head or something.
+Next, it'll be Mr. Potato Head or something.

-I I just oh my goodness gracious.
+I just, oh my goodness gracious.

 You know, I'm still stuck at the end of the show here with the kid who believes that all happy meals must be destroyed because of her.